 The cushion system and the adjustable and robust steel headband makes this pair very comfortable for long periods of use.
-Although it lacks in one thing compare to ATH-M50 and is it’s durability.
-I read quite a few reviews from users that saw their ear-cup gets damaged and some also noticed a small distortion after a long time of use.
+Although it lacks one thing compare to ATH-M50X and is its durability.
+I read quite a few reviews from users that saw their soft and adjustable ear-cup gets damaged.
+Some users also noticed a small distortion after a long time of use.
 A better option the 80 and 250ohm edition that comes with replaceable velour ear-pads.
-In total is an excellent choice for home as well as pro recording studios.
-If you take care of them you will end up with a pair for years.
+In total it is an excellent choice for home as well as pro recording studios.
+If you take care of them, you will end up with a pair for years.

 Musicians who use it: Armin van Buuren, Dyro, Pole Folder

 For the fans of AKG, K702 is a great studio quality pair.
 You may hesitate because of their open-backed type nature or semi-open as the manufacturer states, but they deliver good sound isolation.

 AKG K702 has won plenty of awards for its sound quality and especially for the patented Varimotion two-layer diaphragm for an improved high-frequency range.
 Quincy Jones characterized its sound like the best he ever heard from studio headphones, which led him later to create a special edition, the AKG Q701.
 As well as the K701, and K702 are the same sounding and same drivers models.

 AKG K702 unique feature is the patented Varimotion two-layer diaphragm for improved high-frequency range and excellent performance at low frequencies.
 The sound quality is fantastic with detailed deep, punchy bass and plenty of mid-range frequencies.

 The built is quite sturdy, ear-pads are very comfortable, and they are also lightweight.
 K702 might not have rotatable ear-cups but are incredibly durable and comfortable for long studio sessions.